-First, a brief history: Self-care is a concept that’s been around for ages, with hot takes on “self-governance” dating back as far as ancient Greece.
+First, a brief history: Self-care is a concept that’s been around for ages, with references dating back as far as ancient Greece.
 Self-care as we tend to understand it—the act of making time to prioritize one’s own well-being—emerged in the 60s and 70s for those working in “high-risk and emotionally daunting professions,” such as trauma nurses and sex abuse counselors.
-Shortly thereafter, self-care strategies were adopted by women and minority groups who were being ignored and mistreated by a racist and sexist medical care system which had no interest in accommodating them.
+Shortly thereafter, self-care strategies were adopted by women and minority groups who were ignored and mistreated by a racist and sexist medical care system that had no interest in accommodating them.
 For minority groups, self-care remains an act of political resistance and self-preservation.

-Self-care and “wellness” grew in popularity in the 80s and 90s within crunchier circles (hippies, yoga moms) and nowadays self-care is a card-carrying member of the cultural zeitgeist; as American as apple pie and semi-automatic weaponry.
+Self-care and “wellness” grew in popularity in the 80s and 90s within crunchier circles (hippies, yoga moms, trustafarians), and nowadays self-care is a card-carrying member of the cultural zeitgeist; as American as apple pie and semi-automatic weaponry.
 This new, capitalism-driven, commodified version of self-care is having quite the moment, but has taken a form that is less “self-preservation” and more “Treat Yo’ Self.”
-Parks and Recreation fans will recognize “Treat Yo’ Self” from the episode that defined buying yourself nice things because You deserve it.

 It is borderline absurd to envision a man referring to drinking alcohol as “self-care,” but perfectly reasonable to envision a woman drinking alcohol to do so.
 Why do we, as women, feel obligated to defend our indulgences?
 Is it because we live in a world where women can’t spend money on themselves without fear of criticism or shaming, even from one another?
 Or that women are considered vain or irresponsible if they prioritize their own beauty (from within a system that tells her, daily, that nothing is more important than her beauty)?
 Or is it because a woman’s pleasure makes society uncomfortable, and she feels that she has no choice but to defend that pleasure?